TSS-22/demystifying-kalman-filter/README.md

 ## Disclaimer

 In this work we will refer to the discrete version of the Klaman filter algorithm.
 As it is hard to explain all the Kalman filter parts in isolation, we strongly invite the reader to go through all the material presented here before coming back again to the part that could be unclear during their first read.
+For the reader that prefer to have a global view before digging in, we would recommend to read the [Diagram summary and meta-example](#diagram-summary-and-meta-example) part before starting the material as it is written.

 This work try to dumb the Klamn filter down to the maximun.
 It won't go into details, but aims to provide a good understanding of the different parts of the algorithm, and wherever possible, underlying principles.
 The goal is to allow the maximum of people to try to grasp the concept, even people with limited mathematical background.
 It will be made as so the reader have very limited need to look at other material while going through this one.
 In order to do so, steps and terms will explained in a manner that can seems repeating and a bit cumbersome.